-Upon receipt of a report of sexual misconduct, a Title IX Coordinator will meet with both complainant and respondent to discuss accommodations available to them, including academic, living, transportation and working situations.
-A Title IX Coordinator will review information regarding the accommodation options, available assistance in requesting accommodations, and how to request accommodations and supportive measures.
-A request for supportive measures that affect the accused (i.e. changing the accused's schedule, changing the accused's living situation, etc.) cannot be granted without an investigation that finds the respondent responsible of violating the College's Sexual Misconduct Policy.
+Upon receipt of a report of sexual misconduct, a Title IX Coordinator will meet with both the complainant and the respondent to discuss available accommodations.
+These accommodations may include changes to academic, living, transportation, and working situations.
+The Title IX Coordinator will review the options, provide assistance in requesting accommodations, and explain the process for requesting accommodations and protective measures.

+A request for supportive measures that affect the respondent (e.g., changing the respondent's schedule, changing the respondent's living situation) cannot be granted without an investigation that finds the respondent responsible for violating the College's title IX/Sexual Misconduct Policy.